littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 -Public Info Officer modifiers were all screwed up, now fixed.
 -Several other councilors had modifiers with the wrong sign, and so ended up being detrimental.
 -Added "concepts" (sub-tooltips) to make tooltips less busy.
+-Imrpoved some old civic descriptions, and even some new councilor descriptions.
+-Vertical Integration's councilor shouldn't give the same benefit as the civic.

 v5.6 (05/11/23) - Gemini (3.8) Update
 -Fixed what was needed for compatibility with Stellaris 3.8 (Gemini)